 ESSENTIAL COMPETENCY FUNCTION EXAMPLES OF REQUIRED FUNCTIONS (not all inclusive) Interpersonal Communication Customer service, human relations and communication skills sufficient for effective interaction with others, whether in verbal or oral formats.
-Communicate effectively will clients and team and members by displaying excellent verbal/oral, written communication and listening skills.
+Communicate effectively with clients and team and members by displaying excellent verbal/oral, written communication and listening skills.
 Ability to demonstrate appropriate positive social skills to interact with clients, team members and colleagues.
 Critical Thinking Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 Demonstrate ability to conceptualize, analyze, synthesize, and evaluate a problem and propose an adequate solution.
 Analyze and evaluate problems to determine if given data and information will produce required outputs.
 Complex Problem Solving Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions Capacity to solve novel, ill- defined problems in a complex, real-world setting.
 Ability to reduce a complex problem to a series of ordered steps.
-Identify both positive and negative factors that could impact the solution to a problem and prepare
+Identify both positive and negative factors that could impact the solution to a problem and prepare measures to manage those factors

+Computation Applying the knowledge of mathematics to solve problems Identify mathematical and statistical analysis procedures needed to develop a solution.
 Ability to apply similar problem solving techniques utilized in mathematics to solve logical computing and technology problems.
 Management Management & leadership skills sufficient to provide key operations, supervise staff, and maintain staff operations Articulate team participation and leadership skills.
 Demonstrate organizational skills through successful system design.
 Ability to manage multiple projects and prioritize.
-Systems Evaluation and Analysis Determining how a system should work and how changes in conditions, and the environment will affect outcomes Capability to analyze business situations and design appropriate solutions Ability to use systems analysis and design modeling methods and techniques to analyze operations, and the systems Professional Broad understanding of the industry and demonstrated programming and technical skills Maintain knowledge of the tools, techniques and resources to remain current in the IT field.
+Systems Evaluation and Analysis Determining how a system should work and how changes in conditions, and the environment will affect outcomes Capability to analyze business situations and design appropriate solutions.
+Ability to use systems analysis and design modeling methods and techniques to analyze operations, and the systems.
+Professional Broad understanding of the industry and demonstrated programming and technical skills Maintain knowledge of the tools, techniques and resources to remain current in the IT field.
 Ability to complete an internship in the IT field.
 Develop the skills needed to take the aligned industry certification(s).

-If a student cannot demonstrate the abilities above, it is the responsibility of the studen request an appropriate accommodation with Accessibility Services.
+If a student cannot demonstrate the abilities above, it is the responsibility of the student to request an appropriate accommodation with Accessibility Services.
 Please contact the Accessibility Coordinator on your campus or visit www.spcollege.edu/accessibility.
-Determination of a reasonable accommodation will be made on an individual basis and the accommodation cannot fundamentally alter the nature of the program offered, important undue hardship, or jeopardize safety.
+Determination of a reasonable accommodation will be made on an individual basis and the accommodation cannot fundamentally alter the nature of the program offered, impose an undue hardship, or jeopardize safety.